How are federal taxes distributed?

-Although enterprises (e.g., retailers, employers) are legally obligated to pay certain taxes, the burden of all taxes ultimately falls on households.
+Although enterprises (e.g., retailers, employers) are legally obligated to remit certain taxes, the burden of all taxes ultimately falls on households.

-The incidence of taxes has been studied for decades, and experts now broadly agree on how the burden is distributed across households.
+The incidence of taxes has been studied for decades, and most experts agree broadly on how the burden is distributed across households, although there is substantial disagreement about the details.
 The Urban-Brookings Tax Policy Center (TPC), in preparing standard distribution tables, assumes the following about federal taxes:

 Individual income tax

-Taxpayers (who either pay the tax directly or receive a refundable credit) bear the entire burden of the individual income tax.
+Taxpayers (who either remit the tax directly or receive a refundable credit) bear the entire burden of the individual income tax.

 Payroll taxes